Vocabulary For Academic IELTS Writing Task 1 (part 2)

 just above / just over / just bigger / just beyond / just across

-just below / just beneath / just sort / just under / just a little
+just below / just beneath / just short / just under / just a little

 well above / well above / well beyond / well across / well over